XRoboToolkit: A Cross-Platform Framework for Robot Teleoperation

 \subsection{Overview}

 Fig.~\ref{fig:overview} presents an overview of the XRoboToolkit architecture.
-The \texttt{XRoboToolkit-Unity-Client} application, deployed on XR headsets, captures pose tracking data and delivers a stereoscopic visual interface for the human operator.
-This pose tracking data, including head, hand, controller, full-body, and object tracking (via motion trackers), is transmitted to the robot client via \texttt{XRoboToolkit-PC-Service} in C++, the specific tracking data format is discussed in Sec.~\ref{sec:data_streaming}.
-Additionally, the package \texttt{XRoboToolkit-PC-Service-Pybind} allows direct access to the XR tracking data in Python without handling the raw data structure.
-Stereo vision is enabled either through the onboard cameras of PICO headsets or an external ZED Mini camera with the module \texttt{XRoboToolkit-Robot-Vision}.
-The IK and dexterous retargeting solvers are implemented in robot teleoperation module \texttt{XRoboToolkit-Teleop-Sample-Python} to provide support for both simulated environments, such as Mujoco, and physical robot platforms, including the UR5, ARX R5, and Galaxea R1-Lite.
+The \texttt{Unity Client} application, deployed on XR headsets, captures pose tracking data and delivers a stereoscopic visual interface for the human operator.
+This pose tracking data, including head, hand, controller, full-body, and object tracking (via motion trackers), is transmitted to the \texttt{PC Service} in C++, the specific tracking data format is discussed in Sec.~\ref{sec:data_streaming}.
+Additionally, the package \texttt{PC Service Pybind} allows direct access to the XR tracking data in Python without handling the raw data structure.
+Stereo vision is enabled either through the onboard cameras of PICO headsets or an external ZED Mini camera with the module \texttt{Robot Vision}.
+The \texttt{IK} and \texttt{Dexterous Retargeting} solvers are implemented in the robot teleoperation module to provide support for both simulated environments, such as MuJoCo, and physical robot platforms, including the UR5, ARX R5, and Galaxea R1-Lite.
 The XRoboToolkit's modular architecture facilitates easy integration with additional simulators and robotic platforms, providing a flexible and extensible solution for stereoscopic teleoperation in virtual and physical environments.